ccg-v/inception/README.md

 > [!NOTE]
 > When writing a Dockerfile we should always try to keep the most prone-to-change rows at the bottom, to preserve as much cached-layers as possible and speed up the build process (read more about Docker build cache [here](https://docs.docker.com/build/cache/))

+### 5.1 Choosing CMD or ENTRYPOINT to build our image

+- `CMD` sets the default command that will be executed when the container runs.
+But it is important to notice that it can be overriden with any other command the user may pass.
 ---------------------------

 ## 6. Mounts: Sharing and keeping persistent data